JamesGJ5-Learning-To-Code/todo-list/README.md

 # Suggestions from TOP

-- TODOs will be objects made dynamically via factories or constructors/classes.
+- TODOs will be objects made dynamically via classes

 1. Brainstorm what kind of properties TODO-items will have.